Alfresco/docs-alfresco/process-automation/latest/model/connectors/teams.md

 The Teams connector is displayed on the process diagram with the Teams logo.

 > **Important**: The Teams connector and user both require a Microsoft Teams client.
-The Teams connector requires a Microsoft Outlook account and is separate to the Alfresco hosted environment and should be created and managed by an administrator.
+The Teams connector requires a Microsoft Teams account and is separate to the Alfresco hosted environment and should be created and managed by an administrator.

 The actions that can be executed using the Teams connector are:

 * [Get Teams](#get-teams) retrieves all teams of the organization.
-* [Create Teams channel](#createTeamsChannel) creates a new public or private channel.
+* [Create Teams channel](#create-teams-channel) creates a new public or private channel.
 * [Get channels](#get-channels) retrieves all existing channels for a specific team.

 ## Configuration